seanbutler/3DWebTechCourse/_worksheets/02-YourFirstScene.markdown

 - Type in the code which should get you a cube spinning on screen

 ## Aims and Objectives
-- Mre aprprate file structure
+- More appropriate file structure
 - Build a More Complex Scene
 - Core Loop
 - Input